Myomectomy Uterine Fibroid Treatment in Dallas, TX

 Fibroids will be removed with an instrument that is inserted through the vagina into the uterus.
 While patients will usually be asleep for this surgery, it is an out-patient procedure that usually requires only a few hours of observation.
 Recovery can be done at home.

-If you are feeling any symptoms of uterine fibroids, including infertility, talk to your doctor.
-Tricia Shimer MD has years of experience treating women with uterine fibroid-related issues.
+If you are feeling any symptoms of uterine fibroids, including infertility, talk to Dr. Shimer.
+Dr. Shimer has extensive experience treating women with uterine fibroids.
 If you have any questions or would like to schedule a visit, please call (469) 364-3760.